chaplinjs/chaplin-boilerplate/README.md

 ### Not a CoffeeScript user?

-@cpsubrian has translated the original CoffeeScript source into plain, readable, javascript.
-You can find it here: https://github.com/cpsubrian/chaplin-boilerplate/tree/plain.
+Chaplin user [cpsubrian](http://github.com/cpsubrian) has translated the original CoffeeScript source into plain, readable, javascript.
+You'll find it in the `plainjs` directory in the ['plain' branch](https://github.com/cpsubrian/chaplin-boilerplate/tree/plain) of his fork.
-Note: Its in the `plain` branch (linked).

 ## Architectural Documentation